 In short, getting a hair transplant means taking hair from areas of your scalp that aren’t affected by male pattern baldness and moving it to areas that are thinning or bald.

 Hair transplants work because not all of the hair on your head is affected by DHT, the primary hormone that causes baldness.
 By moving DHT-resistant hairs from the back and sides of your head to the front, a hair transplant surgeon may be able to give you a thicker, fuller head of hair.

-Originally, hair transplants involved removing and transplanting hairs using "plugs," which were groups of several hair follicles in clusters.
+Originally, hairline transplants involved removing and transplanting hairs using "plugs," which were groups of several hair follicles in clusters.

 While hair plugs worked as a way to fill in a receding hairline, they typically looked unnatural due to the fact that hair grafts were grouped into separate areas, sometimes with a noticeable gap in between each "plug."

 Today, hair transplants are much more sophisticated.
 Surgeons can harvest hairs using FUE or FUT methods (which we’ll explain a little further down the page) and transplant them in groups of one to three hairs, creating a hairline that looks and feels natural.

 From an aesthetic perspective, a hair transplant performed by an experienced surgeon will look and feel just like a natural hairline, assuming you have enough donor hair available and the ability to grow hair on the areas of your scalp that need it.

 Each method produces a similar result, albeit with a few differences.
 FUE involves extracting small "units" of one to four hairs from the scalp using a medical device.
 These hairs are then transplanted onto the top of the head to restore a hairline or provide extra thickness.